Table of Contents

 7. Going mobile-only is better than having a desktop and mobile version.

 This myth stemmed from a recent statement by John Mueller that mobile-only sites are completely fine—that having no desktop equivalent will suffer no ranking penalty.
 This is definitely true, and it’s fine if you want to go mobile-only, but don’t misconstrue this information; mobile-only isn’t inherently better in any way.
 Instead, it’s tolerated.
 If you have any desktop traffic at all, it’s worth considering it in your UX design.
+But, due to mobile-first indexing, ensuring your site is flawless on mobile is critical.

 Don’t buy into these all-too-common mobile SEO myths.
 Yes, having a site optimized for mobile devices is important, and yes, mobile and desktop search results do have differences, but you’re better off sticking with the strategies you know work for sure and avoid overcomplicating things.
 As always, keep watch for new updates as they roll out and listen to what Google is telling you—there aren’t many buried secrets about how to improve a site or how to rank well, regardless of what devices you target.